 Mulching Tomatoes with Wood Chips:

 Mulching tomato plants with wood chips can perform very well.
-Wood chips prevent germinating new seed which eventually controls weeds.
-Besides, it decomposes slowly than grass clippings so that you can apply wood chips mulch about two weeks later after transplanting tomatoes.
+Wood chips prevent germinating new seeds, which eventually controls weeds.
+Besides, it decomposes more slowly than grass clippings, so you can apply wood chips mulch about two weeks later after transplanting tomatoes.

 Wood chips provide nutrients for soil microorganisms and develop soil structure.
 Moreover, it increases the nitrogen level of the soil in the mulching area.

-When mulching with wood chips always keeps in your mind that never mulches them too deeply.
+When mulching with wood chips, always keeps in your mind that you never mulch them too deeply.
 A layer of 2-3 inches mulch of wood chips over the topsoil around the tomato plants will bring you the best result.

-Sometimes woodchips (Pine, Oak Trees) mulch may increase your soil acidity and it would be a bless for you when you are determined to grow tomatoes, blueberries, rhododendrons, and other acid-loving plants in areas with alkaline soils.
+Sometimes woodchips (Pine, Oak Trees) mulch may increase your soil acidity, and it would be a blessing for you when you are determined to grow tomatoes, blueberries, rhododendrons, and other acid-loving plants in areas with alkaline soils.
 So, check your garden soil acidity before using woodchips mulch with a soil pH test kit.

 - Never use the woodchips before confirming their provenance.

-- Avoid using woodchips if they were dying from herbicide effects.
+- Avoid using woodchips if they are dying from herbicide effects.

-- Woodchips attract slugs so avoid using them if your areas infested with slugs.
+- Woodchips attract slugs, so avoid using them if your areas are infested with slugs.

-- Some woodchips mulches pull nitrogen from the soil.
+- Some woodchip mulches pull nitrogen from the soil.